tchoo-oracle/jms-livelabs-staging-developer/java-management-lifecycle-management/detect-java-libraries/detect-java-libraries.md

         mvn clean package
     </copy>
 ```
-* ou should able to see the output similar as following after successfully build.
+* You should be able to see the output similar as following after successful build.
 ![image of install java runtime](images/build-java-se-app.png)
 4. Run Java SE application by running.
 ```